 Romania (coming soon)

 The idea for A Pair of Pears and an Orange first came to me as the title.
 I was brainstorming word-play ideas, and 'A Pair of Pears' struck me as interesting.
-I imagined a perfectly harmonious friendship of two pears, but a story needs drama, so I introduced a third character to unsettle this perfect world.
-I chose an orange because there was something about the sound of the word orange that clashed with the sound of pair/pears, the shape and colour of an orange was also a nice contrast to the pears, and with that, my characters, title and premise were settled.
-The idea of games for two came next and seemed like an excellent way to set up and then unravel the pear's perfect world.
-I also introduced three peas in a pod for humour and drama when Big Pear's life goes from bad to worse.
+I imagined a harmonious friendship of two pears, but a story needs drama, so I introduced a third character to unsettle this perfect world.
+I chose an orange because there was something about the sound of the word orange that clashed with the sound of pair/pears, and the shape and colour of an orange was also a nice contrast to the pears.
+With that, my characters, title, and premise were settled.
+The idea of games for two came next and seemed like an excellent way to set up and then unravel the pears' perfect world.
+I also introduced three peas in a pod for humour and drama when Big Pear's problems go from bad to worse.

-As a kid, we moved a lot.
+As a kid, my family moved a lot.
 I went from school to schools across three states and had to learn how to make friends.
-As an already sensitive person, I become ultra perceptive to the ins and outs of friendship dynamics.
+As an already sensitive person, I became ultra perceptive to the ins and outs of friendship dynamics.
 Like most people, I've been all three of these main characters at various times, and I hope my empathy and lived experience shines through.
-No one character is right or wrong in this predicament, but they all learn and evolve by the end, making for a satisfying story where children can draw their conclusions.
+No one character is right or wrong in this predicament, but they all learn and adapt by the end, making for a satisfying story where children can draw their conclusions.

 I'm very proud of the characters, drama, humour and themes in this deceptively simple book.
-Design is also fundamental in the experience and delight of a picture book.
-In this book, the cute, modern illustrations pop off the page with a limited palette of neon and pastel colours and a tactile linen-textured cover.
+Design is also fundamental in the experience and delight of this picture book.
+The cute, modern illustrations pop off the page with a limited palette of neon and pastel colours and a tactile linen-textured cover.

-Anna is emerging in the industry as a creator of modern, quirky and conceptual stories with humour and heart.
+Anna McGregor is a creator of modern, quirky and conceptual stories with humour and heart.
 Since beginning her career as a graphic designer, Anna is now emerging as an award-winning picture book author/illustrator.